Talking to your children about the coronavirus pandemic

 You may be feeling vulnerable as a parent in having this conversation with your child.
 Try to acknowledge this and offer them a lot of time for discussion and support from you.

 You can use this as an opportunity for teaching children to grow into responsible citizens.
-Abiding by the measures – such as not going out and gathering with other people – means understanding that there is something bigger than individuals, and that we should protect each other.
+Abiding by government guidelines means understanding that there is something bigger than individuals, and that we should protect each other.
+Following the rules helps to protect people who are at a higher risk of getting seriously ill from coronavirus – for example, their grandparents or people they know with a long-term health condition.

-There are good resources available to help you, including the Children’s Commissioner’s Children’s Guide to Coronavirus here, or the Inter-Agency Standing Committee have produced a storybook developed by and for children around the world affected by coronavirus (COVID-19) here.
+The Inter-Agency Standing Committee has a storybook developed by and for children around the world affected by coronavirus.

 More useful resources: